Low-carbon electricity: History

 Percentage of electricity generation from low-carbon sources in 2019.

 During the late 20th and early 21st century significant findings regarding global warming highlighted the need to curb carbon emissions.
 From this, the idea for low-carbon power was born.
 The Intergovernmental Panel on Climate Change (IPCC), established by the World Meteorological Organization (WMO) and the United Nations Environment Program (UNEP) in 1988, set the scientific precedence for the introduction of low-carbon power.
 The IPCC has continued to provide scientific, technical and socio-economic advice to the world community, through its periodic assessment reports and special reports.

 Internationally, the most prominent early step in the direction of low carbon power was the signing of the Kyoto Protocol, which came into force on 16 February 2005, under which most industrialized countries committed to reduce their carbon emissions.
 The historical event set the political precedence for introduction of low-carbon power technology.

+Power sources by greenhouse gas emissions

+Life cycle CO_{2} equivalent (including albedo effect) from selected electricity supply technologies according to IPCC 2014.
+Arranged by decreasing median (g/kWh CO_{2}eq) values.